Olatech0411/Olatech0411/README.md

 - 💡 Fun fact: I'm graduate at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2023.
 - 🌱 Where have learnt HTML, CSS, JavaScript, Reactjs and Python.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Backend Enginner, Front Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Backend Engineer, Front Engineer (Intern or Junior level).
 - 📫 You can contact me by emailing olamideomitogun8@gmail.com.

 ---